BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - Prefetch data by using prefetching commands (Ceph prefetching API) in Ceph Rados Gateway (RGW) to improve the computing speed of batch jobs in Spark.
 - Performance test: Comparing efficiency (running time) of batch jobs between with/without prefetching the data.

-### Spark:

-Apache Spark is a powerful open source engine that provides real-time stream processing, interactive processing, graph processing, in-memory processing as well as batch processing with very fast speed, ease of use and standard

-### Hive:

-Apache Hive saves developers from writing complex Hadoop MapReduce jobs for ad-hoc requirements.
-Hence, hive provides summarization, analysis, and query of data.
-Hive is very fast and scalable.
-It is highly extensible.
-Since Apache Hive is similar to SQL, hence it becomes very easy for the SQL developers to learn and implement Hive Queries.

-### Ceph RGW:

 ## 5. Acceptance Criteria